noaa-pifsc/esd-arp-resources/_pages/fish_team.md

   image_caption: "Diagram of divers conducting a Stationary Point Count (SPC) survey at a NCRMP site.
 Credit: NOAA Fisheries"
   alt: "fish spc survey infographic"
   title: "How do we survey"
-  excerpt: "We follow the NCRMP <b>stationary-point-count (SPC)</b> protocol which is detailed in the NCRMP Data Viz Tool as well as under 'Methods'.
-Diver pairs count fish simulataneously in adjacent, visually estimated 15 m cylinders.
+  excerpt: "We follow the NCRMP <b>stationary-point-count (SPC)</b> protocol which is detailed on the NCRMP Data Viz Tool as well as under 'Methods'.
+Diver pairs count fish simulataneously in adjacent visually estimated 15 m cylinders.
 In the first 5 minutes they record the species they see in their respective cylinders, and after that period they begin counting and sizing (to the nearest cm) of each inidivudal fish per species."

 feature_row4:
 - image_path: https://www.fisheries.noaa.gov/s3//styles/media_750_x500/s3/dam-migration/4000x3000-rea-survey-caranx-sexfasciatus-paulaayotte.jpg?itok=2f5s3-X1